-How to quickly get and use a Slack API token
+How to quickly get and use a Slack API bot token

 Beginner

-If you just want to get started with a token that'll work with the most commonly-used Slack APIs, this tutorial will help you find the fastest route there.
-Your app will be ready to send messages, browse data about a workspace, and if you want—connect with Socket Mode to receive real time events and enable an end-to-end interactive experience.
+If you just want to get started with a token that will work with the most commonly-used Slack APIs, this tutorial is for you.
+Your app will be ready to send messages, browse data about a workspace, and if you want, connect with Socket Mode to receive real-time events and enable an end-to-end interactive experience.
+Just make sure to keep it safe!

 Create a pre-configured app